inrae/GenomAsm4pg/README.md

 ```bash
 nano .config/masterconfig.yaml
 ```
-- Here you can add the path to your read file (fasta.gz, fasta, fastq.gz, fastq, or bam)
+- Here you can add the path to your reads file (fasta.gz, fasta, fastq.gz, fastq, or bam)
 - Update the path to the output directory parent directory
 - We advise keeping the default [options](doc/going_further.md) for the first run.